Chapter 7: Triptidipa Prakaranam – Light on Supreme Satisfaction

 The story of the tenth man is well known.
 Ten very wise men crossed a river, wading through the waters with some difficulty.
 Their wisdom was so much that after crossing they began to doubt whether or not all of them had crossed or whether some of them had gone into the water, so one of them started counting.
 They stood in line while one began counting.
 He counted the men before him: one, two, three, four, five, six, seven, eight, nine.
 Nine?
 Only nine.
 Again he counted, several times.
 There was no tenth person; only nine were there.
 Then another man counted while this gentleman stood in the line; and the other man also found only nine.

 They started crying, beating their breasts, thinking that one of them must have gone into the water.
 Now here, avarana and vikshepa acted on them.
 Avarana is the unconsciousness of the fact of their being such a thing called the tenth man.
 The tenth man was not visible because the tenth man was not one of the objects being counted.
-The tenth man was not being counted but was the counter himself and, therefore, it was not possible for them to know that the tenth man existed.
+The tenth man was not being counted but was the counter himself, and therefore it was not possible for them to know that the tenth man existed.

 The unconsciousness of the existence of the tenth man is called a veil, or avarana.
 The crying and the weeping and the hitting of the head against the wall and the bleeding caused thereby is the vikshepa.
 This unreal unconsciousness of the presence of the tenth man caused a real bleeding of the head.
 Here again is an illustration of a peculiar situation where an unreal cause produces a real effect.
-The point is that the cause was relatively real, as is the case with the perception of a snake in the rope; and the wound may continue for some days, as the prarabdha karma may continue for some days.
+The point is that the cause was relatively real, as is the case with the perception of a snake in the rope; and the wound on the head may continue for some days, as the prarabdha karma may continue for some days.

 Another man, who was walking past, saw them crying and beating their breasts.
 Going up to them he said, “What is the matter with you all?
 Why are you are crying?”